-Agentic AI, RAG, MCP and Compiled Knowledge: Why CKF Is the Inevitable Next Layer
+Agentic AI, RAG, MCP and Compiled Knowledge: The Case for a Knowledge Layer

-A scientific walk through the fourteen most influential papers behind modern AI — from Attention Is All You Need to DSPy — and the case for CKF as the missing layer of compiled knowledge.
+A walk through fourteen foundational papers — from Attention Is All You Need to DSPy and the LLM Wiki — and the case for CKF as a proposed layer of compiled knowledge.

 Abstract

-Between 2017 and 2025, artificial intelligence stopped being a story about models and became a story about systems.
+Between 2017 and 2026, artificial intelligence stopped being a story about models and became a story about systems.
 Transformers gave machines the ability to learn language at scale; retrieval-augmented generation (RAG) connected them to external knowledge; agent frameworks taught them to act; the Model Context Protocol (MCP) standardized how they talk to tools.
-Yet across this entire stack a single layer remains conspicuously missing: a portable, machine-native representation of compiled knowledge — the operational, structured, traceable substrate that agents must reason over.
-In this article we trace the fourteen most influential papers and specifications that brought us here, and argue that the Compiled Knowledge Format (CKF) is the natural, and now inevitable, next layer of this emerging cognitive infrastructure.
+Yet across this entire stack a single layer remains conspicuously absent: a portable, machine-native representation of compiled knowledge — the operational, structured, traceable substrate that agents reason over.
+In this article we trace fifteen foundational papers and specifications that brought us here, and argue that the Compiled Knowledge Format (CKF) is a proposed next layer of this emerging infrastructure — a hypothesis under empirical investigation, not a settled conclusion.

 1. Introduction — from the era of models to the era of systems